joshgerdes/jekyll-uno/_posts/2022-07-11-deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

    ![Azure Naming Tool - Create Bicep file](/uploads/createazbicepfile.gif "Azure Naming Tool - Create Bicep file")

+**Remember to edit the Azure Bicep parameters, the Resource Names need to be globally unique, so you may run into problems if someone has deployed using the same name!**

 {% gist 77a108f508fe8856fddc47a68891e2de %}

 ##### Deploy Azure Bicep

-Now it's time to create the Azure App Service Plan and Storage account _(remove the -what if flag at the end, when you confirmed there are no errors)_.
+Now it's time to create the Azure App Service Plan and Storage account **_(remove the -what if flag at the end, when you confirmed there are no errors)_**.

 1. **Run** the following **command** to deploy the **App Service and Storage** account into your Resource Group: